zopefoundation/zope.testbrowser/README.txt

     >>> 'three' in browser.forms
     True

-and retrievel with optional default value:
+and retrieval with optional default value:

     >>> browser.forms.get('2')
     <zope.testbrowser.browser.Form object at ...>